 The idea of eating muskrat — long a Dorchester County staple — seems to inspire some strong reactions and curiosity.
-Two years ago a writer from Epicurious magazine came to experience all things muskrat at the National Outdoor Show.
+A few years ago a writer from Epicurious magazine came to experience all things muskrat at the National Outdoor Show.
 Read the story.

 As for the National Outdoor Show, it began in 1938 as a way to celebrate the life and traditions of the people of Dorchester County’s more rural areas — trappers, hunters, watermen and waterwomen, cooks, and sportsmen and women.
 Today the event includes everything from oyster races to championship muskrat, raccoon, and nutria skinning.
 Plus corn shelling, trap setting, gun dog trials, goose and duck calling, log sawing, and more.

 Maryland State folklorist Elaine Eff has said, “The Outdoor Show is a one-stop opportunity to learn a lifetime about place, people and traditions—a way of life that is absolutely one with the land and water of this fragile yet fiercely proud piece of Maryland’s Eastern Shore.”

 Find out more about the National Outdoor Show, and see the schedule of events: nationaloutdoorshow.org.